canonical/netbox/docs/models/extras/webhook.md

 * `username` - The name of the user account associated with the change.
 * `request_id` - The unique request ID.
 This may be used to correlate multiple changes associated with a single request.
 * `data` - A detailed representation of the object in its current state.
 This is typically equivalent to the model's representation in NetBox's REST API.
-* `snapshots` - Minimal "snapshots" of the object state both before and after the change was made; provided ass a dictionary with keys named `prechange` and `postchange`.
+* `snapshots` - Minimal "snapshots" of the object state both before and after the change was made; provided as a dictionary with keys named `prechange` and `postchange`.
 These are not as extensive as the fully serialized representation, but contain enough information to convey what has changed.

 ### Default Request Body